Welcome to our

 Built in 2014 to accommodate Year Seven students as part of the state government initiative to migrate year seven into high school, the Kimberley College Flexible Learning Area has been designed to foster the College’s progressive teaching philosophy that learning is achieved through curriculum teaching, student collaboration and engagement with the surrounding environment.

-The Learning Area’s design reflects this philosophy by combining adaptable indoor learning spaces with flexible outdoor spaces, large enough for full class groups, giving students many varied opportunities for interaction, performance, collaboration and connection to nature.
+The Middle School's Flexible Learning Area combines four adaptable indoor learning spaces with flexible outdoor spaces, large enough for full class groups, giving students many varied opportunites for interaction, performance, collaboration and connection to nature.

-The Learning Area includes four flexible double learning areas, associated teachers' offices, small group rooms, storage areas and ancillary workrooms.
+The Middle School's Flexible Learning Area includes four flexible double learning areas, associated teachers' offices, small group rooms, storage areas and ancillary workrooms.

-The large Eucalypts that needed to be felled were site sawn into large timer billets that were used in the landscape as seats.
-The seats have been arranged to create outdoor classroom areas and social spots for students.
+The large eucalypts that needed to be felled when building the Middle School buildings were sawn into large timber seats and arranged to create outdoor classroom areas and social spots for students

 Architects employed a variety of sustainability principles to create a stimulating learning environment with minimal ecological impact.

 The outdoor learning areas' encourage social interaction, performance and a connection with nature.

 Built from locally sourced materials where possible, the Middle School Learning Areas' feature lots of timber decking for extra outdoor learning spaces.